Skip to On this page All posts

 Standard speech to text treats your words as data to be cleaned.
 The goal is “correct” text: grammatically inoffensive, uniformly punctuated, utterly generic.
 That’s fine for transcribing a meeting.
 It’s terrible for writing.

 Writers don’t want correct.
 They want theirs.
 Short fragments for emphasis.
 Em dashes instead of semicolons.
 A specific way of handling dialogue tags, or paragraphs that breathe a certain way.
 The raw transcription from any speech model is a starting point, not a finished product.
-Most tools don’t give you any control over what happens between transcription and output.
+Most tools flatten that starting point into something generic.

 That’s the gap EnviousWispr fills.